curveresearch/curvesim/README.md

 We reccomend using the default vol_mode 1 in most cases.
 However, if that returns noisy/uninterpretable results, it may be worth trying mode 2 (for normal pools) or mode 3 (for meta-pools).

 ### Data Sources
-The "src" argument can be used to choose between 3 different data sources:
+The "src" argument can be used to choose between two different data sources:
 * **src = "coingecko"**: CoinGecko API (free); default
 * **src = "local"**: local data stored in the "data" folder